usernamethatisnttaken/ProjectsPortfolio/README.md

 Status: Functional with a few bugs (movement normalization, occlusion clipping)

 ## 2023 Summer
 I'm currently in the process of porting/doing cleanup on projects from here onward
+### Data Analysis
+#### Experimental Data Compression
+A data transformer I made as an experiment that takes a large amount of input data and encodes/decodes it into/from a PNG file

+Status: One single bug (*ahem* feature): Image size hardcapping seems to be broken, so it is softcapped by processing time instead.
+Please do not try to do 1E7+ entries, as that image's size is >10MB, and I don't want your computer to hate you.

+## 2023 Fall
+IP